Anti Spam Policy

 - You shall include a conspicuous notice in all marketing emails that the message is an advertisement or solicitation and that the recipient can opt out of receiving more commercial emails from you.

 We may, at any time, require you to prove that you have express permission to send emails to email addresses you have imported to your Contact Services irrespective of whether you have sent marketing emails to such email addresses.
+By signing a contract for purchase with Onsite CRM Buyer agrees to provide such proof of permissions within thirty (30) days of a request provided by Onsite CRM services.

 If you have any questions about our Anti-Spam Policy, or if you want to report spamming activity by one of our customers, please contact us: